-- 1. Send in the original sunscreen container - 2.
-Label the container with your child's name - 3.
-Be sure to return the bottom of the sunscreen form giving permission for your child's teacher/counselor to apply sunscreen on your child - See Appendix IX
+- 1. Send in the original sunscreen container. - 2.
+Label the container with your child's name. - 3.
+Be sure to fill out on brightwheel the sunscreen form giving permission for your child's teacher/counselor to apply sunscreen on your child.